 Chronic pelvic pain

 Your uterus might get bigger.
-Although you might not know if your uterus is enlarged, you may notice that your lower abdomen feels tender or causes pelvic pressure.
+Although you might not know if your uterus is bigger, you may notice tenderness or pressure in your lower abdomen.

 When to see a doctor